Favourited 163 times

 This project could involve children.
 For more information see our guidelines and tips here.

-You'll get to try our wines from previous years, as well as Bulgarian (or Serbian wines).
+You'll get to try our wines from previous years, as well as Bulgarian (or other regional) wines.
 You will learn about the whole wine-making cycle, the fermentation process, local grape variaties and various wine terms.

 You’ll meet our fellow villagers (both Bulgarian and foreing) and experience the local folklore.